Role of Topoisomerase I and Topoisomerase II in DNA topology

 DNA topoI is subdivided into topo IA and topo IB.
 Topo IA is generally bacterial topoisomerase whereas topo IB is eukaryotic topoisomerase.
 Prokaryotic DNA topoisomerase can only relax negatively supercoiled DNA, in contrast, eukaryotic topoisomerase can relax positively supercoiled DNA and replicating DNA.

-Read the article: DNA Replication class 1: The General process of DNA replication
+Read the article: DNA Replication: The General process of DNA replication

 DNA topoisomerase II